Harvest Report 2018

 Metsovo is the highest-altitude vineyard region in Greece, ranging between 900–1050m in altitude.
 Slopes are steep, and weather conditions can sometimes be extreme.
 Despite these challenges, grapes reach optimal maturity thanks to maintaining small grape clusters in these vineyards.
 Varieties include Cabernet Sauvignon, Cabernet Franc, Merlot, Traminer, and smaller blocks of Pinot Noir and Syrah, as well as various indigenous varieties of experimental status.

 This year’s weather conditions

-Although it is still early to evaluate this year’s potential in terms of quality, as several vineyard blocks are yet to be harvested, early indications suggest a very good year for red wines, with high phenolic potential and high acidities, and white wines – still in fermentation – of a rich aromatic profile.
+Although it is still early to evaluate this year’s potential in terms of quality, early indications suggest a very good year for red wines, with high phenolic potential and high acidities, and white wines – still in fermentation – of a rich aromatic profile.